bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/ioan_mario.nistor/index.md

 ## Description

 This MP3 player, built around the Raspberry Pi Pico 2W microcontroller, enables playback of MP3 files stored on a microSD card.
 It features five tactile buttons for intuitive control—play/pause, next/previous track, and volume up/down, plus an additional button to return to a navigable menu where users can browse and select songs.
 A 1.3″ I2C OLED display delivers real-time updates, showing the current track title, playback status, and a menu interface.
 Playback is handled by a DFPlayer Mini module interfaced via UART.
 An on-board LED, driven by PWM from the Pico, provides a visual volume indicator that brightens or dims in direct proportion to the current volume setting.
-Power is supplied by a 5V Samsung charger, ensuring reliable, portable performance.
+Power is supplied by a 5V Samsung charger or a power bank, ensuring reliable, portable performance.

 ## Motivation